-GHG Impact #1: The Project would not generate direct or indirect greenhouse gas emission that would result in a significant impact on the environment.
+GHG Impact #1: The Project would generate direct or indirect greenhouse gas emission that would result in a significant impact on the environment.

-The City adopted The Chino Climate Action Plan and Plan Implementing Measures, effective in full force as of November 19, 2013 (collectively, the CAP).
+The City adopted The Chino Climate Action Plan and Plan Implementing Measures, effective in full force as of January 2, 2014 (collectively, the CAP).
 Under the CAP, the City of Chino selected a goal to reduce its community GHG emissions to a level that is 15 percent below its 2008 GHG emissions levels by 2020 which is generally consistent with AB 32 and recommended in the AB 32 Scoping Plan.
 In order to fulfill this commitment, GHG emissions-reducing development and performance standards have been established under the Chino CAP as codified at Chino Municipal Code Chapter 15.45 - Climate Action Plan Implementation.

 The Project would comply with applicable provisions of Chino Municipal Code Chapter 15.45 - Climate Action Plan Implementation.
 More specifically, development within the Project site would be required to conform to "Option 1" of Chino Municipal Code Chapter 15.45 which states: "Exceed by 3% the mandatory California Energy Code Title 24, Part 6 standards, in effect at the time of development application submittal for discretionary review."
+It should be noted in fact that the Project as part of its design will exceed the mandatory Title 24 requirements by 3% which meets the 3% target reduction established by the City of Chino.

-Furthermore, the Project will result in approximately 1,838.73 MTCO2e per year from construction, area, energy, waste, water usage, and on-site equipment.
-In addition, the Project has the potential to result in an additional 41,643.10 MTCO2e per year from mobile sources if the assumption is made that all of the vehicle trips to and from the Project are "new" trips resulting from the development of the Project.
-As such, the Project has the potential to generate a total of approximately 43,481.83 MTCO2e per year.
+Furthermore, the Project will result in approximately 3,516.92 MTCO2e per year from construction, area, energy, waste, water usage, and on-site equipment.
+In addition, the Project has the potential to result in an additional 39,310.68 MTCO2e per year from mobile sources if the assumption is made that all of the vehicle trips to and from the Project are "new" trips resulting from the development of the Project.
+As such, the Project has the potential to generate a total of approximately 42,827.60 MTCO2e per year.
 Notwithstanding, an individual project cannot generate enough GHG emissions to influence global climate change.
 The project participates in this potential impact by its incremental contribution combined with the cumulative increase of all other sources of GHGs, which when taken together may have a significant impact on global climate change.
 Because the City's CAP addresses GHG emissions reduction, is in concert with AB 32 and international efforts to address global climate change, and includes specific local requirements that will substantially lessen the cumulative problem, compliance with the CAP fulfills the description of mitigation found in CEQA Guidelines §15130(a)(3) and §15183.5.